 Besides the convenience of always being no more than ten minutes away from class, living in the residence halls provides students with the opportunity to meet students from different backgrounds and experiences.
 Students participate in programs and activities that occur on Whittier’s lively campus throughout the academic year.

-Students with special housing needs must contact the Office of Student Disability Services prior to Room Draw in order to ensure appropriate placement in campus residences.
+Students with special housing needs must contact the Student Accessibility Services prior to Room Draw in order to ensure appropriate placement in campus residences.

 While there is no curfew, quiet hours are in effect between the hours of 10 p.m. and 8 a.m., Sunday through Thursday, and midnight to 8 a.m.
 Friday and Saturday.
 Courtesy hours are 24-hours a day, seven days a week.
 Students are encouraged to communicate noise disturbances to their fellow community members.
 Campus Safety and Resident Advisors can always be called on with any concerns including noise issues.
 The number for Campus Safety is 562.907.4211.